 This article is part of

-The cybersecurity team first configures the firewall rules and other settings that implement the organization's security policy, cybersecurity teams then modify network and DNS settings to flip the virtual switch, routing traffic through the FWaaS vendor's infrastructure for security policy enforcement.
-At this point, the FWaaS service replaces existing network perimeters as the first line of defense.
+The cybersecurity team first configures the firewall rules and other settings that implement the organization's security policy.
+It then modifies network and domain name system settings to flip the virtual switch, routing traffic through the FWaaS vendor's infrastructure for security policy enforcement.
+At that point, the FWaaS service replaces existing network perimeter configurations as the first line of defense.

 Why is FWaaS important?

-FWaaS platforms are playing an increasingly important role in cybersecurity programs due to three significant factors:
+FWaaS platforms are playing an increasingly important role in cybersecurity programs due to the following three factors:

-- Organizations are adopting cloud-first strategies where they seek to outsource infrastructure, software and other services to cloud providers as much as possible.
+- Organizations have been adopting cloud-first strategies where they seek to outsource infrastructure, software and other services to cloud providers as much as possible.

-- Traffic originating outside the organization may remain in the cloud, bypassing on-premises data centers and communications links for remote and mobile users.
+- Traffic originating outside the organization can remain in the cloud, bypassing on-premises data centers and communications links for remote and mobile users.
 This reduces network latency and other issues that can affect local equipment performance.

-- Offloading a major security service to a cloud provider allows limited internal resources to focus on other activities.
+- Offloading a major security service to a cloud provider enables internal resources to focus on other activities.

 Advantages and disadvantages of FWaaS

-Organizations weighing a potential move to a FWaaS offering may be wondering whether the timing is right for this type of move.
-Consider several important advantages and disadvantages of these products:
+Organizations weighing a potential move to a FWaaS offering might wonder whether the timing is right for such a move.
+Consider the following advantages and disadvantages of these products:

-- FWaaS offerings provide economies of scale, allowing vendors to spread the cost of enhanced service offerings across many clients.
-However, they also have the ability to generate additional revenue by increasing their rates.
-Depending upon the specifics of any negotiation, the net financial effect of a move may be insignificant or even increase direct costs.
+- FWaaS offerings provide scalability, enabling vendors to spread the cost of enhanced service offerings across many clients.
+However, service providers can also raise their rates.
+Depending on the specifics of any contract, the net financial effect of a move may be insignificant or could even increase direct costs.

-- Adopting a FWaaS product allows an organization to gain access to state-of-the-art security filtering technology.
-Upgrades should occur in a relatively seamless fashion and organizations draw upon the deep expertise of the vendor in operating its own product.
+- Adopting a FWaaS product enables an organization to gain access to state-of-the-art security filtering technology.
+Upgrades should occur in a relatively seamless fashion, enabling organizations to draw upon the deep expertise of the vendor as it's often operating its own security solution.

-- FWaaS offerings are still new in the market.
-While some vendors have a few years of offering these services under their belts, perimeter protection is a business-critical service and cybersecurity professionals considering a service offering must be confident that the service is rock solid and will not disrupt business operations.
+- FWaaS offerings are gathering momentum in the market.
+While some vendors have offered these services for several years, perimeter protection is a business-critical service.
+Cybersecurity professionals considering a service offering must be confident that the service is rock solid and doesn't disrupt business operations.

-- As organizations move significant portions of their operating environment to the cloud, FWaaS provides the benefit of cloud-native These offerings incorporate cloud capabilities as baseline features, allowing teams to quickly secure their cloud operations.
+- As organizations move significant portions of their operating environment to the cloud, FWaaS provides the benefit of cloud-native firewalls.
+These offerings incorporate cloud capabilities as baseline features, enabling teams to quickly secure their cloud applications and operations.

 FWaaS and SD-WAN

-Vendors across the security spectrum now offer cloud-based FWaaS solutions.
-As the major cloud infrastructure vendors, AWS, Microsoft and Google all provide firewall capabilities for their own environments but do not yet offer large-scale services designed to offer NGFW functionality for on-premises traffic.
-The major players in this market are traditional firewall vendors, including:
+Vendors across the security spectrum have cloud-based FWaaS solutions.
+The major cloud infrastructure vendors -- Amazon Web Services, Google and Microsoft -- all provide cloud-based firewall capabilities for their own environments and also offer NGFW service functionality for on-premises traffic.
+Some of the major players in the market are traditional firewall vendors, such as the following sampling: